kvweldon/Discovering-Information-using-Nmap/README.md

 ![image](https://github.com/kvweldon/Discovering-Information-using-Nmap/assets/141193154/78773c05-d2df-477a-9c39-321eb620d776)

 After identifying the systems I would like to investigate further, I performed the scan "nmap 203.0.113.1,225,227-229,231 -F -sS -sV -oN client_versions.nmap".
-This ran a version scan on the top 100 ports against the previously highlighted systems likely hosting websites and saved the output to the file client_versions.nmap.
+This ran a version scan on the top 100 ports(-F) against the previously highlighted systems likely hosting websites and saved the output to the file client_versions.nmap.
+This scan shows the targeted systems are running web services, secure shell, DNS and multiple email servers as well as an insecure version of Debian, Debian 5.

 ![image](https://github.com/kvweldon/Discovering-Information-using-Nmap/assets/141193154/8a41f102-f3b7-4680-9070-32df37d2938f)